robbintt/popup-openvpn/README.md

     1. Choose the `Ubuntu 16.04.1 x64` base image
     2. Use the $5 option
     3. Choose a datacenter near you for low latency.
-    4. Check the `ssh key` under `Add your SSH keys`
+    4. Check your preferred `ssh key` under `Add your SSH keys`
     5. Choose a hostname like `popup-openvpn`
     6. Notes
         - You will have 1 TB monthly transfer
         - They call a `server` a `droplet`

-4. Configure this repo for your users: `hosts`, `group_vars/stoutsopenvpn`
+4. Configure this repo for your users
+    1. Clone this repository on your local computer
+        - `git clone git@github.com:robbintt/popup-openvpn.git`
+    1. Configuration files:
+        - `hosts`
+        - `group_vars/stoutsopenvpn`
-    1. Add the IP address of the server to your `hosts` file
+    2. Add the IP address of the server to your `hosts` file
-    2. Add either one per person or one per device connecting to your vpn
-        1. Add each of the following to your `group_vars/Stoutsopenvpn`
+    3. Add each of the following to your `group_vars/Stoutsopenvpn`
         - `user`
         - `password`
         - `openvpn_client`

-5. Run this playbook
+5. It's time to automatically set things up!!
     1. Install `ansible` locally
         - Optional: do this using your preferred method
         - `todo` (pip method is cross platform)